Role of W&M Police Department

 Policing Philosophy and Approach

 There are 7 key factors that influence relative success as it relates to the safety, security and normal operations of a college campus.
-Each factor is discussed below as it relates to the William and Mary policing approach.
+Each factor is discussed below as it relates to the William & Mary policing approach.

 1. Base daily operations on a dynamic philosophy of community policing.